openid/eKYC-IDA/openid-connect-4-ida-claims.md

 .# Abstract

 This specification defines an extension of OpenID Connect that registers new JWT claims about End-Users.
-This extension defines new claims relating to the identity of a natural person was originally defined within OpenID Connect for Identity Assurance 1.0 and comes from the work of the eKYC and Identity Assurance working group of the OpenID Foundation.
+This extension defines new claims relating to the identity of a natural person that were originally defined within earlier drafts of OpenID Connect for Identity Assurance.
+The work and the preceding drafts are the work of the eKYC and Identity Assurance working group of the OpenID Foundation.

 {mainmatter}